MichiBaum/ecat-frontend/README.md

 ```
 ng serve
 ```
-The frotnend will now compile and start.
+The frontend will now compile and start.
 After that it should be available on http://localhost:4200/

 ## Documentation